TesserisPro/tgrid/TesserisPro.TGrid.Web/Markdown/detailsTemplateHtmlOptions.md

 The **detailsTemplateHtml** setting is for internal use.

-Type of the setting is TesserisPro.TGrid.Template.
+Type of the setting is a TesserisPro.TGrid.Template.
-Constructor of a TesserisPro.TGrid.Template accepts a HTML DOM element.
+Constructor of the TesserisPro.TGrid.Template accepts a HTML DOM element.
-This HTML DOM element can contain data-bindins.
+The HTML DOM element can contain data-bindins.

-To create template use code:
+To create the template use code:
 <!--Start the highlighter-->
 <pre class="brush: js">